Play the Drums in Logic Remote on iPad

 Define a gate length value in the Gate field.

-Click the disclosure triangle in the upper-left area of the dialog to reveal the following additional settings:
+Tap the disclosure arrow in the upper-left area of the dialog to reveal the following additional settings:

 Select the checkboxes to make the MIDI controller pop-up menus available, then choose a controller for rate, velocity, and gate time.